 Microsoft Office 365 ProPlus is free for all active GCU students!
 This copy of Office includes products like Microsoft Word, PowerPoint, and Excel: essential programs for succeeding in your educational goals.
 Below is a video and a step-by-step walk-through to help you locate and install the software.

 Check for previous versions of Office installed on your device.
-Here is our article to help with Locating Programs and Application.
+Here is our article to help you out Computer Troubleshooting.

 Determine the Operating System you will be installing Office on.
 See below for Office 365 Compatibility.